 Azure Synapse Analytics (formerly known as SQL Data Warehouse gives us a clue about its purpose in the name itself.
 It’s intended for SQL queries.
 That also implies that it stores data in structured, relational tables.
 If you have raw data that’s not in a nicely structured format, then you’ll probably need to process it before you store it in SQL Data Warehouse.

 Data warehouses are generally used for business reporting, while data lakes are more often used for data analytics and exploration.
 In fact, one common setup is to process data in the data lake and then export it to the data warehouse.

 The two services are designed to work with different types of software, too.
 SQL Data Warehouse is built on SQL Server, so it works well with that ecosystem of software.
-Data Lake Store, in contrast, is built to work with Hadoop.
+Data Lake Storage, in contrast, is built to work with Hadoop.
 That’s because Hadoop excels at processing unstructured data.

 One final difference is that SQL Data Warehouse is certified for compliance with over 20 standards, including HIPAA.
-Data Lake Store does not have regulatory compliance.
+Data Lake Storage does not have regulatory compliance.
 This is another reason why it makes sense to use SQL Data Warehouse to serve data to a wider audience.

 Both services are designed for performing massive queries at high speed.
 With SQL Data Warehouse, you write queries using T-SQL.
-With Azure Data Lake Store, you can run queries using Hadoop, but you’ll get higher performance by using Azure Data Lake Analytics.
+With Azure Data Lake Storage, you can run queries using Hadoop, but you’ll get higher performance by using Azure Data Lake Analytics.
 It’s a pay-as-you-go service that lets you write queries using U-SQL, which is a combination of SQL and C#.